Recruit @ UCSB

 Hire an Intern

-Our students are eager for real-world experiences and we encourage all companies and organizations to offer internship programs.
+UCSB students are eager for real-world experiences and we encourage all companies and organizations to offer them internship opportunities.

-Don’t know where to start?
-We are experienced in internship program design and are happy to help you develop a new program or enhance an existing program.
+Don’t know where to start developing your internship program?
+This is a good place!
+We are experienced in internship program design and are happy to help you develop a new program or enhance an existing one.
 Please review the resources below and if you have any further inquiries, please contact the Experiential Education Initiatives Team at Employer.Services@sa.ucsb.edu.

 Why Recruit A UCSB Intern?

-• UCSB students are motivated, driven, and highly qualified to become trainees at your organization and collaborate with your professional staff.
+• UCSB students are motivated, driven, and highly qualified to become interns at your organization and collaborate with your professional staff.

 • An internship program can be a cost-effective method for identifying potential candidates for future full-time hires and interns become goodwill ambassadors for your future intern pipeline.